ctrlw/magni/docs/magni-lamp-mount.md

 * Numeric keypad
 * Wooden peg with a bit of rubber gum inside
 * Twist tie (to attach the case to the lamp)
-* Cardboard to “protect” the camera (3d printer anyone?)
+* Cardboard to “protect” the camera

 ## Building
 There’s really nothing to it.
 Very simple to “build”.
 Not exactly stable.